slimehound/CSDesignPatternsExercises/Documentation/CourseOutline.md

 1. It is a "compile once, run anywhere" model, given that all you need to run your assembly for any given architecture is the ability to install the .NET runtime.
 2. .NET manages memory for you.
 There's no need to allocate and de-allocate large areas of memory as required in C/C++, because this is done for you.
 Unlike C/C++ if you try to access an index of an array beyond that array's bounds, you will get a runtime exception.
 3. There are no pointers, so again no ability to access areas of memory to which you should have no access.
+4. Not related specifically to being a managed language, C#/.NET benefits from a vast offering of packages from (Nuget)[nuget.org], including more packages from Microsoft, open source ("OSS") packages and commercial packages for which a paid licence is required. [@MarkStega](https://github.com/MarkStega) and I run the [Material.Blazor](https://github.com/Material-Blazor/) GitHub account that publishes four OSS packages to Nuget.

 So:
 - C# is the programming language (also F# and VB.NET).